Saccharide/cool-commands/bash.md

 CTRL + k
 ```

-* Clears one character to the right of cursor
+* Clears one character to the right of cursor (WARNING: will close the current session when the command line is empty!)
 ```bash
 CTRL + d
 ```